-The rest of the 50 (in alphabetical order): Hee Suk Jung, head of investment, SK Gas
+Top 50 Emerging Leaders 2021 continued (in alphabetical order by CVC unit): Hee Suk Jung, head of investment, SK Gas

 Hee Suk Jung works for SK Gas, which represents the energy business of South Korea-headquartered diversified conglomerate SK Group.
 SK has the largest oil and gas business in the country and had the largest refinery complex in the world.
 However, SK is now determined to transition to sustainable energy, and Jung moved to Silicon Valley in mid-2018 to identify clean technology developers.

 Jung leads the corporate venture capital (CVC) arm of SK Gas as the head of investment and he makes investments in cleantech startups and also supports project financing.
 He has have been in this field for three years, first half in South Korea and the latter in the Palo Alto office.